nguyin/ip/docs/README.md

 Program will show the whole task list with all the remaining tasks left.
 ```
-Here are the tasks in your list:
+Here are the tasks in your list bby:
 1. [E][ ] Go on a date with my boyfriend (at: Wed)
 2. [D][X] Break up with my boyfriend (by: 1st Oct 2359)
 3. [E][ ] Spend time with Boyfriend (at: 2nd October 0000)